gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 ## End of Lab 5 ##
 Congratulations!
 You've successfully switched to using S3 as your storage device.

-To update your score, `exit` to your management instance and run this command `/.checkScore.sh`.
+To update your score, `exit` to your management instance and run this command `sudo checkscore`.
 You needn't log back into your own instances.

 Once you have two Instances, both connected to a Load Balancer, DynamoDB and S3, you may continue to the [next lab](../Lab%206%20-%20Route%2053).